 Borrego Springs, the unincorporated city in which Nightfall is held each year, was only the 2nd location to be designated an International Dark Sky Community (IDSC) by the International Dark-Sky Association (IDA).
 As the press release notes:

 IDSC certification recognizes Borrego Springs’ exceptional commitment to dark sky protection and restoration throughout the community.
 The IDSC program was established in 2001 by the IDA, a Tucson, AZ based non-profit organization dedicated to preserving the nighttime environment.
 Designees must adhere to stringent standards that protect the natural night sky and ensure the continuation of this protection through community directives.

 There is plenty to do at Nightfall, day and night.
-In addition to observing and imaging throughout each evening, the RAS hosts astronomy and imaging-related presentations on Friday and Saturday, a Friday afternoon “welcome” reception, a potluck dinner on Saturday evening, and an introductory sky tour that same evening.
+In addition to observing and imaging throughout each evening, the RAS hosts astronomy and imaging-related presentations on Friday and Saturday, the Friday afternoon “welcome” reception, and the Saturday evening potluck dinner followed by an interactive sky tour (great for beginners!), and our Ice Cream Social.
 You can also head into the surrounding Anza-Borrego Desert State Park for numerous daytime activities.

 Nightfall has become a much-anticipated annual event for many southern Californians and others around the country.
 With its relaxed atmosphere, numerous amenities, comfortable weather, and dark skies, it’s easy to understand why Nightfall has become the favorite organized star party of many amateur astronomers.